boundary setting elementary school attendance areas

 Who determines Boundaries?

-The WBSD7 boundary-setting process is a collaborative effort involving 4 key stakeholders, each represented as an interlocking piece of a puzzle:
+The WBSD7 boundary-setting process was a collaborative effort involving 4 key stakeholders, each represented as an interlocking piece of a puzzle:

 Determining Boundaries Stakeholders